-Gravel Girl also loves to write about cycling.
+Linda also loves to write about cycling.
 She has written Tasmania the Next Gravel Capital? and Secrets to Finding Gravel Routes for Gravel Cyclist and Adventures of Gravel Girl for Cycle Oregon Newsletter.
 And she wrote Top Ten Rides in Central Oregon, Bucket List of Oregon Gravel Rides, Gravel Cyclist and Basecamp: Maupin/Dufur, Help!
 How to Help Yourself Before You Crash on a Bike, and Secrets to Winter Riding in the The Source.
 And she wrote Borderline: Graveling Along the Border in Arizona for Gravel Cyclist.
 Also she wrote Taking the Plunge Into Gravel e-Biking in The Source.

 She also helped with Four New Gravel Routes to Ride in Bend Living Magazine, Local Cyclists Share Their Love of Cycling in Bend Bulletin, and Photo Feature: The Gravel Roads of Oregon for Gravel Cyclist.
 And she helped with A Furry Ride: Alpaca Route in The Source, Bend Cyclists Say Gravel Routes Good for Social Distancing on KTZV, and Gravel Riding: A Good Option During the Pandemic in the Bend Bulletin.
 Also, she contributed to Gravel Bike Rides To Beat the Heat in the Bend Bulletin.
 And with Gravel Cycling Takes People Around the County in the Wallowa Chieftan News and Getting Into Gravel in the Baker City Observer.